 If you have excessive menstrual bleeding and more painful periods, bowel movements, and intercourse, you may have endometriosis.
-Drs.
-Rosenfield and Mohling offer evaluation and various recommended treatments for patients with endometriosis in Portland, Oregon.
+Our gynecologic surgeons and providers offer evaluation and various recommended treatments for patients with endometriosis in Portland, Oregon.

 To find out more about endometriosis and your treatment options, contact Pearl Women’s Center.
 Ask a question, book online, or call our office in Portland at (503) 771-1883.
 We serve patients from Oregon, Washington, Idaho, Northern California, and Alaska.

 Endometriosis is a condition in which the type of cells that normally line the inside of the uterus invade other structures in the pelvis, such as the ovaries, the tubes, the bladder and even the intestines.
 Up to 15% of women of childbearing age and 30% of women with infertility are found to have Endometriosis.
 It is a hormonally driven disease.
 When a woman with endometriosis has her menstrual cycle, not only does she have bleeding from the lining of her uterus, but also from the lesions inside her body.
 This may cause severe pain, scarring and infertility.
 Sometimes the condition may be so invasive that it blocks off part of the intestines making even bowel movements very painful.

 Signs include cyclic pelvic pain, painful periods, painful bowel movements, pain with intercourse, infertility and abnormal bleeding, however a true diagnosis must be made with a surgical procedure, such as laparoscopy, to look inside the pelvis to assess and biopsy the tissue.